yghlc/BigImageMapper/README.md

 # Landuse_DL
 Land use classification or landform delineation from remote sensing images using Deep Learning.
-This repo contains codes for  mapping thermokarst landforms including thermo-ersion gullies and retrogressive thaw slumps.
+This repo contains codes for  mapping thermokarst landforms including thermo-erosion gullies and retrogressive thaw slumps.

 ## Citation
-If any code here is useful for your project, please consider citing our papers:
+If any code here is useful for your project, please cite our papers:

 ```
 @article{huang2019using,